foundersandcoders/coursebook/src/workshops/git-workflow/index.md

 ### Step 8: create a pull request

-1. Programmer 1 navigates to the repository on GitHub.com and creates a [pull request](https://help.github.com/articles/creating-a-pull-request/#creating-the-pull-request).
+1. Programmer 1 navigates to the repository on GitHub and creates a pull request.
    - Add a descriptive title (e.g. `Create page heading`)
    - Add some more info about the change in the body.
 You can also link the PR to the issue here by including `Relates #1` or `Closes #1`.
    - Select Programmer 2 as an [assignee](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/).